k21971/EvilHack/doc/evilhack-changelog.md

   with their spell attacks
 - Fix: spellcasting monsters will gain experience killing other monsters with their spell attacks, take two
+- Fix: monsters can gain experience killing other monsters with their breath/spit attacks